YAG Mission Statement

 YAG members wrote and received a $26,000 grant from the Presbyterian Committee on the Self Development of the People, Presbyterian Church U.S.A for leadership programs.

-YAG members created an impressive 6’ x 10’ mural - Drawing a Different Future on the topics of youth violence, racism, and negative media.
+YAG members create large large scale murals, including the 6’ x 10’ mural - Drawing a Different Future on the topics of youth violence, racism, and negative media, and the most recent two murals (2018) on LGBTQ+ and Mental Issues.

-YAG members created a Spoken Word CD about YAG goals.
+YAG members created a Spoken Word CD about YAG goals for justice.

 YAG created and presented three performances about justice issues in the community using Playback Theater techniques.